 MISO SOUP

-Miso is a fermented bean product that provides a wide variety of enzymes and bacteria friendly to the digestive system, thus aiding in food absorption.
-It also contains proteins, vitamins and minerals, especially Calcium.
-A wide variety of miso flavors like barley, red-rice, soybean, mellow- rice or chickpea miso can add enticing tastes to any dish.
-Miso can be added to a variety of soups, like grain, vegetables, and bean or fish soup.
+Miso is a fermented bean product that provides a wide variety of enzymes and bacteria, that are friendly to the digestive system, thus aiding in food absorption.
+It also contains proteins, vitamins and minerals, like calcium.

-Ingredients: 4 cup of spring water
+Ingredients: 4 cup of good quality water

 2-3 shiitake mushroom, soaked and cut

-1 small piece of kombu
+1 small piece of Kombu sea vegetable, brush off salt

 2 cups of daikon, sliced into thin half-moons